wecodemore/wpstarter/README.md

 This is a minimal example, but is possible to add any plugin or theme.

-For plugins and themes that support Composer natively, (like [WCM User Language Switcher](https://github.com/wecodemore/wcm_lang_switch) in the example), you can just add their package name to the `require` object.
+For plugins and themes that support Composer natively, you can just add their package name to the `require` object.

 For plugins and themes that do not support Composer natively but are available in WordPress repository (like WP Super Cache in the example) you can use packages provided by [wpackagist](http://wpackagist.org/).